“Sit. Close your eyes. See. Fall in love.” – Yogi Amandeep

 Yogi Amandeep tells a story: “Once, a seeker asked, ‘How do I learn to love?’
 The sage answered, ‘Sit with lovers.’”
 This means we learn to love simply by being near those who love.
 In the yoga world, we call this Sangat, sitting with like-minded spiritual seekers, like those we share experiences with at Sat Nam Fest.
 Here are companions who love to seek.
 Here are companions who love to meditate.
 Here are companions who love for the sake of being lovers.
 Our practice is strengthened when we walk with our companions and our lineage.

-Yogi Amandeep will link you to Yogi Bhajan.
-He will link you to Guru Ram Das.
+Yogi Amandeep will link you to Guru Ram Das.
 He will link you to Baba Siri Chand.
 An experience with Yogi Amandeep is not just an experience with Yogi Amandeep, but an experience with a whole collective of wise souls, sages, and saints.
 His presence is expansive and will hold and support you to feel your own true wisdom.
 He guides yogis as he was guided by those who taught him.
 One workshop with him can give you a feeling of journeying through eons of yogic history.
 Its power reaches beyond words.

 I recently connected with Yogi Amandeep, who generously shared wisdom about love and oneness: